david26694/cluster-experiments/README.md

 ### Hello world

 Hello world of the library, non-clustered version.
 There is an outcome variable analyzed with a linear regression.
-The perturbator is a constant distribution, and the splitter is random.
+The perturbator adds a constant effect to treated units, and the splitter is random.

 ```python title="Non-clustered"
 import numpy as np